 In this paper, we have used a UK survey to explore issues of trust, privacy of personal information, and risks associated with public deployments of Internet of Things sensors.
 Findings indicate that, as the ‘smart city’ evolves, attention must be paid to consumer preferences regarding trust; information collection, sharing and use; and the methods of communication used to convey data practices.
 Public IoT networks introduce levels of contextual complexity that may not be addressed through conventional methods of communication; thus, further attention must be paid to this area in order to develop sufficiently robust and acceptable communication practices.
 Introducing such considerations at the system design stage, and aligning the method of communication with the technology deployed and location of deployment, will allow for more effective decisions to be made and will hopefully support public acceptance of IoT devices.
+In addition, taking such an approach will provide more effective and robust responses to evolving regulatory requirements.

 Due to the complexity of IoT networks indicated above, it could also be argued that leveraging the use of intelligent infrastructures and Artificial Intelligence (AI) will be an essential requirement to support consumer trust in future smart city development projects.
-Such an approach would create the need for vocabularies to allow developers to characterise their IoT systems and deliver machine-understandable transparency.
-To address this, the TrustLens project has begun exploring semantic models for characterising IoT infrastructures in terms of their plans (i.e. expected behaviours), execution traces (i.e. actual behaviours) and additional contextual information such as data protection policies and physical deployment context.
+Such an approach would create the need for vocabularies to allow developers to describe their IoT systems and deliver machine-understandable transparency.
+To address this, the TrustLens project has begun exploring semantic models for characterising IoT infrastructures in terms of their plans (i.e. expected behaviours), execution traces (i.e. actual behaviours) and additional contextual information such as data protection policies and physical deployment context (Markovic, et al. 2019).
 The results of the survey reported in this paper highlight the types of information that need to be captured by such models (e.g. what data are being recorded, what are the data being used for, who manages the IoT system, etc.) in order to allow effective translation to the public sphere.
 In addition, the survey suggests that consumers may be receptive to more aggregated information availability on IoT systems, particularly if these are presented in a tailored fashion that responds to the user preferences.
 The potential for this approach to be taken represents an area for further exploration within smart city design and development.

 Acknowledgments